TroyWarez/SilentPatchBully/README.md

 * Fixed an issue where game would use more CPU than required when minimized

 ### Quality of life improvements
-* An option to change FPS cap has been added to SilentPatchBully.ini file (game defaults to 30FPS)
+* An option to change FPS cap has been added to SilentPatchBully.ini file (game defaults to 30FPS) with an in game button combo to toggle between 30 fps and 60 fps (SELECT + DPAD DOWN) or F11 on your keyboard.
+* Automatic settings configuration (game defaults to 1080p with High Shadows), see .ini file comments for more settings.
 * **FILE_FLAG_NO_BUFFERING** flag has been removed from IMG reading functions - potentially speeding up streaming

 ## Compilation requirements

-Project is supposed to build out of the box with Visual Studio 2017.
+Project is supposed to build out of the box with Visual Studio 2022.

 ## Submitting feedback

-Since this is a public beta release, you may encounter crashes.
-Because of this, MiniDumper utility has been shipped together with SilentPatch.
-In case of a crash, a .dmp file will be created in your game directory.

 If you want to report it as a bug (any feedback is very much appreciated), first **ENSURE YOU HAVE AN UNMODDED GAME** (texture mods are fine, scripts - not so much).
 You can report a bug (.dmp file + a brief explanation on what